Number theory: Analytic number theory

-It studies the distribution of primes, behavior of number-theoric functions, and irrational numbers.
+It studies the distribution of primes, behavior of number-theoretic functions, and irrational numbers.

 Number theory has the reputation of being a field many of whose results can be stated to the layperson.
 At the same time, many of the proofs of these results are not particularly accessible, in part because the range of tools they use is, if anything, unusually broad within mathematics.
 The following are examples of problems in analytic number theory: the prime number theorem, the Goldbach conjecture, the twin prime conjecture, the Hardy–Littlewood conjectures, the Waring problem and the Riemann hypothesis.
 Some of the most important tools of analytic number theory are the circle method, sieve methods and L-functions (or, rather, the study of their properties).
 The theory of modular forms (and, more generally, automorphic forms) also occupies an increasingly central place in the toolbox of analytic number theory.

 Analysis is the branch of mathematics that studies the limit, defined as the value to which a sequence or function tends as the argument (or index) approaches a specific value.
-For example, the limit of the sequence 0.9, 0.99, 0.999, ... is 1.
-In the context of functions, the limit of $\frac1x$ as $x$ approaches infinity is 0.
+For example, the limit of the sequence $0.9, 0.99, 0.999, ...$ is $1$.
+In the context of functions, the limit of $\frac1x$ as $x$ approaches infinity is $0$.
 The complex numbers extend the real numbers with the imaginary unit $i$ defined as the solution to $i^2 = -1$.
 Every complex number can be expressed as $x + iy$, where $x$ is called the real part and $y$ is called the imaginary part.

 The distribution of primes, described by the function $\pi$ that counts all primes up to a given real number, is unpredictable and is a major subject of study in number theory.
 Elementary formulas for a partial sequence of primes, including Euler's prime-generating polynomials have been developed.
 However, these cease to function as the primes become too large.
 The prime number theorem in analytic number theory provides a formalisation of the notion that prime numbers appear less commonly as their numerical value increases.
 One distribution states, informally, that the function $\frac{x}{\log(x)}$ approximates $\pi(x)$.
 Another distribution involves an offset logarithmic integral which converges to $\pi(x)$ more quickly.